rfc-st/humble/docs/index.md

 - Almost all the code available under MIT license.
 - And more!.

-## Why does it have so many functions?
-Because I try to ensure that each specific feature has its own function.
-And because I try to ensure that all of them achieve at least a 64% [Quality Score](https://github.com/rfc-st/humble/blob/master/CONTRIBUTING.md#contributing) in Sourcery's analysis.

-Of course, the code can be improved, but I feel comfortable with that threshold.

 ## How can I test it?
 Start by taking a look at its [repository](https://github.com/rfc-st/humble/).